“The purpose of business is to get and keep a customer.”

 Situation: Franchisor had 250 franchise locations in 46 states and wanted to increase national awareness and support local marketing efforts of their franchisees.

-Solution: Established ongoing public relations plan to announce franchise openings, new hires and promotions as well as fund-raisers and local charity activities supported by Fish franchisees.
-Researched media contacts, wrote and distributed press releases for 45 awards presented at organization’s annual conventions.
-Redesigned, wrote and edited quarterly newsletter for franchisees, associates and prospective franchisees, to promote franchisor’s activities and culture.
+Solution: Experience on Demand established an ongoing public relations plan to announce franchise openings, new hires, and promotions as well as fund-raisers and local charity activities supported by franchisees.
+EoD researched media contacts, wrote, and distributed press releases for 45 awards presented at organization’s annual conventions.
+EoD redesigned, wrote and edited quarterly newsletter for franchisees, associates and prospective franchisees, to promote franchisor’s activities and culture.

-Results: Garnered average of 3 media mentions per month in local media of franchise locations as well as coverage in national and regional media including Women's Day, Entrepreneur Magazine and industry trade publications.
+Results: Franchisor garnered average of 3 media mentions per month in local media of franchise locations as well as coverage in national and regional media including Women's Day, Entrepreneur Magazine, and industry trade publications.
 During the first 12 months of the campaign 42 new franchises including resales were added.

 Event Marketing: VIETNAM MEMORIAL TRAVELING WALL ATTENDANCE